danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% enddocs %}

-{% docs gitlab_dotcom_license_management_jobs %}

-This table is meant to isolate all license_management jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}{% docs gitlab_dotcom_license_scanning_jobs %}

-This table is meant to isolate all license_scanning jobs used to create the AMAU calculation for secure stage as described in [this handbook page](https://about.gitlab.com/handbook/product/metrics/#stage-monthly-active-users-smau)

-{% enddocs %}
 {% docs gitlab_dotcom_merge_request_assignment_events %}

 This model contains the history of assignments, unassignments, and reassignments for merge requests within internal namespaces.
 From `gitlab_dotcom_internal_notes_xf`, notes of type `MergeRequest` are queried.
 Notes are stemmed down to referenced usernames, tokenized, and flattened so that for each event (assign, unassign, reassign) a row is created for each referenced username in the order it appears in the note.
 Finally, usernames are replaced with user id's by joining to `gitlab_dotcom_users`.
 Usernames that do not have an associated user_id (if the user was deleted or changed usernames) are not included in this model so as to not misattribute assignee changes.